Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization: Examples

 As this is an isometry, the facial reduction is trivial: $\gmap$ is the identity map, and thus equation \eqref{eq:greduction} is satisfied with $V = \id$ and $W_\g = G$.
 In its turn, $\mc{Z}$ is provided by the usual dephasing superoperators $Z^r =\pro{r}_R \otimes \mathds{1}_{AB}$ for $r \in \{0,\ldots,d-1\}$, and is already a strictly positive map, so equation \eqref{eq:zreduction} is satisfied with $\zmap = \z$ and $W_\z = \id$.
 The last parameter we need for the RényiQKD cone \eqref{eq: qkd cone} is $S = W_\z^\dagger W_\g = G$.
 For the FastRényiQKD cone \eqref{eq: fast qkd cone} we need in addition the facial reduction of $\zg$.
 It is the map $\zgmap$ with Kraus operators $\pro{r}_A \otimes \mathds{1}_{B}$ for $r \in \{0,\ldots,d-1\}$, and equation \eqref{eq:zgreduction} is satisfied with $W_{\z\g}=G$, and thus the parameter $S$ is simply $W_{\z\g}^\dagger W_\g = G^\dagger G = \id$.

 In Figure \ref{fig:MUB} we illustrate the secret key generation rates against the Rényi parameter $\alpha$ for diverse values of the block size $n$ with parameters $d=5$, $m=6$, and $v = 0.9$ for the FastRényiQKD cone \eqref{eq: fast qkd cone}.
 Overall, we observe (as is the case for the other protocols) that the optimal value for $\alpha$ does not require fine-tuning beyond the order of magnitude to yield values close to the actual maximum at the curves.
 Figure \ref{fig:MUB2} compares the FastRényiQKD cone \eqref{eq: fast qkd cone} with the RényiQKD cone \eqref{eq: qkd cone} for $\alpha$ varying from $1.1$ to $2$.
-We see that the RényiQKD cone delivers superior performance, as expected, but the advantage is diminutive and only visible for values of $\alpha$ that are not relevant for key generation.
+We see that the RényiQKD cone delivers superior performance, as expected, but the advantage is diminutive and only visible for values of $\alpha$ where the bounds on the secret key rate drop below zero.
+We emphasize that negative key rates have no operational meaning in QKD, and we consider this regime strictly to compare the two cones.
 In order to deliver a fair comparison, we did not use the relaxed formulation \eqref{eq:Conic_2} for the RényiQKD cone, but the nested optimization discussed just above it.